CharlieHdzMx/CharlieHdzMx.github.io/_posts/2023-02-06-Embedded_Interrupts.md

 The scheduler employs the concept of multitasking, where various groups of tasks take turns executing themselves.
 The scheduler process can be configured in various ways to accommodate different system requirements.
 Simple configurations include a time-expiring set of tasks, where tasks are executed based on predefined time intervals.
 More complex and often more useful configurations involve tasks with priorities.

 By utilizing priority within tasks, the system gains the ability to preempt a lower-priority task, allowing a higher-priority task to run.
 Preemption, in essence, involves temporarily pausing the execution of a task.
 This pause involves saving the task's registers to the stack, preserving the address of the program counter (PC), and so on.
 This process allows the higher-priority task to execute.
 Preemption can be nested several times, but at the conclusion of the higher-priority task's execution, the lower-priority task can recover its saved state and continue its execution.
 This mechanism is crucial for managing task priorities dynamically and efficiently in embedded systems.

+In a scheduling system, there are typically both **background** and **foreground** **tasks**.
+The background task runs only when there are no foreground tasks in need of execution.
+This implies that the background task has the lowest priority and serves as a secondary operation that can be performed when the system is not actively engaged in more critical foreground tasks.

+The background task is often utilized for operations such as saving data in nonvolatile memory or performing calculations to generate more precise data than what is currently in use.
+This segregation of tasks into background and foreground allows for efficient resource utilization and ensures that critical foreground tasks take precedence over less time-sensitive background operations.

+## Types of Schedulers
+There are different types of schedulers, each designed to meet specific system requirements:
+1. **Time-Execution Schedulers:**
+   - Developers predetermine the time required for each job (set of tasks).
+   - Assign specific time intervals (e.g., 5ms, 10ms, 1s) for periodic execution of these tasks.
+2. **Resource-Calculation Schedulers:**
+   - Operating system dynamically manages jobs based on available resources.
+   - Can ignore or postpone tasks when there are insufficient resources to execute them.
+3. **Priority and Deadline Priority Schedulers:**
+   - Tasks are assigned priorities, and additional consideration is given to deadlines.
+   - The primary priority is calculated to determine the highest-priority task with the nearest deadline.
+   - Involves more computational overhead but provides effective task prioritization.

+Each type of scheduler offers a different approach to managing task execution, allowing developers to choose the one that best fits the requirements of their embedded system.